Replicating Bitlocker on Fedora 40

 - Set up automatic generation of UKIs on kernel updates.

 The steps below were carried out on Fedora 40, starting from a fresh install that set up FDE with a passphrase.
-I’ve also got a separate section further down covering the differences when running Fedora Atomic 40 (e.g. Silverblue, Kinoite).

 The Linux install was done in a Hyper-V VM on Windows 10 Pro: real hardware (like a discrete Nvidia graphics card) may introduce some additional complications.
 I tried to install Fedora to dual-boot it, but the Fedora installer didn’t like me having Windows partitions on the same disk.